iBook G3/366 (FireWire)

 - Apple's iLife '05 software requires a 1024 x 768 or higher screen resolution and cannot be installed on clamshell iBooks.

-- There is an incompatibility between the Kensington Startup ADB extension and the Trackpad control on the iBook with Mac OS 9.0.4.
-Symptom: trackpad responds during boot, but not later.
-Solution: disable Kensington Startup ADB extension.
-This may also apply to other USB portables and versions of the Mac OS.
+- There is an incompatibility between the Kensington Startup ADB extension (part of Kensington MouseWorks) and the Trackpad control with Mac OS 9.0.4.
+The trackpad will respond during boot, but not after the extension loads.
+The solution is to disable the extension.
+This may apply to other versions of Mac OS 9 on ‘Books with USB ports.

 - Portable Computers: Models Which Do Not Have a Backup Battery notes the iBook has no backup battery to retain time and other settings when the main battery is removed.
 A small capacitor holds enough energy to maintain PRAM contents for 20 seconds, so switch batteries quickly.